petrsoudek/nginx_site_manager/README.md

 ## Installation

-Paste the file named nsm.sh in /usr/bin/ and give it execution privilleges
+Paste the content of nsm.sh in /usr/bin/nsm and give it execution privilleges
 ```bash
 chmod +x /usr/bin/nsm.sh